oliviakatrhyn/inf_systems/README.md

 -	Inbound customer callers
 -	Outbound customer callers
--	Relationship manager (RM)
+-	Relationship manager
--	Call Management Centre (CMC)
+-	Call Management Centre

-We have empathised with each of these customises by creating empathy maps for each of these key stakeholders.
+We created empathy maps for each of these stakeholders in order to create a shared understanding of each users needs.
 This is featured in the section below.

 ### Empathy Maps